NikolaiRadke/Noko/write_EEPROM/V10/README.md

 4. Take steps above.

 ### NOTE
-*write_DiscX.exe* was compiled with *x86_64*.
-For other platforms, see *write_DiscX.c* comments to compile it for yourself.
+*write_DiskX.exe* was compiled with *x86_64*.
+For other platforms, see *write_DiskX.c* comments to compile it for yourself.

-## The textfiles Disc0 and Disc1
+## The textfiles Disk0 and Disk1

-### Disc0 format
+### Disk0 format
-The Disc0 file contains the author and title of the stories.
+The Disk0 file contains the author and title of the stories.
 Every item has exactly **2x20** characters, including unused spaces.
 The next item follows immediately.
 Do not use the return key, the file is like a single long string.
 It has to be plain text, don't use a word processor, just a simple text editor. **Note:** NOKO counts from zero, maybe your editor starts with 1 - change nothing.
 Just type.
 The number of stories ist limited to **95**, the AT24C32 is limited to measy 4096 bytes.
 In this repository, there are 40 german stories.
-If you want more or less, modifiy in *NOKO_EEPROM_Disc0* **max_stories** in line
+If you want more or less, modifiy in *NOKO_EEPROM_Disk0* **max_stories** in line
 ``` #define max_stories 40 // Max 95 ```.

-### Disc1 format
+### Disk1 format
-Nearly the same as Disc0.
+Nearly the same as Disk0.
 No return key, just space bar.
 * **0000-3999** are for the swearword generator:
 *German version*
 **0000-0999** 10 chars for an adjective.
 If it's male, the funtions adds an "r" and a space.